 “Low and Slow” Cyberattacks on Critical Infrastructure

 When major attacks happen, victims readily see them and can move to counter them.
 The risks from less than obvious attacks are harder to counter.
-“Low and slow” attacks – often resulting in undiscernible, incremental changes to the compromised system – worry many security experts.
+“Low and slow” attacks – often resulting in indiscernible, incremental changes to the compromised system – worry many security experts.
 They’re hard to detect before it’s too late and a system is moving towards a critical state.
 Sophisticated intrusions often work together in subtle ways, yet can disrupt essential services such as water and power.

 Cooperation and Automation are Key

-In many countries, critical infrastructure is owned and operated by thousands of municipal entities and the security problem is so complex it’s hard to know where to start.
+In many countries, critical infrastructure is owned and operated by thousands of municipal entities and the security problem is so complex that it’s hard to know where to start.
 Government can’t solve the problem by itself, and private companies can’t be expected to defend against the cyber military of other nations.
 An important step is for organizations to cooperate and automatically share threat and vulnerability information within their industries.

 Automation is key.
 As Phil states: